Eligibility & Benefits

 Support & Benefits

 Students supported by the project will hold the titles of ITP Fellow and Research Assistant.
-Fellows will receive a competitive training stipend, along with full tuition remission and benefits.
+Fellows will receive a competitive training stipend, along with full tuition remission, and benefits.

-Awards will guarantee up to five years of support for students beginning their 1st or 2nd years as graduate students, with the expectation that they will be funded for three years by the training grant ($34,000 stipend per year) and two years by other sources, including research assistantships, departmental funding through teaching assistantships or other fellowships.
+Awards will guarantee up to five years of support for students beginning their 1st or 2nd years as graduate students, with the expectation that they will be funded for three years by the training grant ($34,000 stipend per year) and two years by other sources, including research assistantships, departmental funding through teaching assistantships, or other fellowships.

 Professional Development Opportunities